About our ingredients

 Cautions & Warning:

-- Consult a doctor before using the spray, especially if you are under prescribed medication or have queries and doubts about the product.
+- Consult a physician before use, especially if you are taking prescription medication or have a medical condition.